Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Which step of the continual improvement model includes baseline assessments?
+### Which step of the Continual Improvement model includes baseline assessments?

 - [x] Where are we now?.
 - [ ] Did we get there?.